In Exercises 29–32, determine the minimum sample size n needed to... | Channels for Pearson+

 Confidence Level (c)

-The confidence level, denoted as c, represents the probability that the confidence interval will contain the true population parameter.
-A confidence level of 0.95 indicates that if the same population were sampled multiple times, approximately 95% of the calculated confidence intervals would capture the true parameter, reflecting a high degree of certainty in the estimate.
+The confidence level represents the probability that the confidence interval will contain the true population parameter.
+A confidence level of 0.90 indicates that there is a 90% chance that the interval estimate will capture the true value.
+This level influences the width of the confidence interval and, consequently, the required sample size.

 Recommended video: